-In 2014, we harvested five tons of Pinot Noir from the same part of the vineyard, and separated the fruit into five fermenters.
+In 2014, we harvested five tons of Pinot Noir from the same part of the vineyard and separated the fruit into five fermenters.
 We added a whole cluster layer in four of these vats, 25%, 50%, 75%, and 100%.
 The fifth bin was all destemmed.
-We proceeded with our typical fermentation management protocols, with pumpovers and punch downs twice daily, and pressing at dryness.
-The wines were aged in older French oak barrels and bottled the winter of 2016.
+We proceeded with our typical fermentation management protocols, with pump-overs and punch-downs twice daily and pressed at dryness.
+The wines were aged in older French oak barrels and bottled in the winter of 2016.

 We observed differences in the fermentation kinetics almost immediately.
-The vats with higher percentages of whole cluster fermented at lower temperatures:
+The vats with higher percentages of the whole cluster fermented at lower temperatures:

 This also correlates with the fermentation rate, as indicated by the speed of sugar depletion.

 Utilizing whole cluster fermentation as a technique seems to result in slower fermentation with lower temperatures.
 Cool, right?

 We found that the chemistry of the finished wines was varied, although this could be due to differences in ripeness levels in the field and clonal differences throughout the block.
 It is important to note that each vintage is unique, so to learn anything meaningful from this exercise, we will need to repeat the experiment over multiple vintages in varying conditions.

 Our 2014 whole cluster Pinot Noir set includes one bottle of each experimental wine and the 2014 Pinot Noir Yamhill-Carlton, for six bottles.
 This collection is a lovely gift and fun to share at a dinner party or with friends.